Home

 Shuffle partitioning

 The most painful spot of any Spark pipeline is the wide transformations that require information from other partitions and trigger shuffle.
-Unfortunately, you can' t get rid of such transformations anyway but you can reduce shuffle impact on performance.
+Unfortunately, you can't get rid of such transformations anyway but you can reduce shuffle impact on performance.

 Shuffle partitions are partitions that are used at data shuffle for wide transformations.
 However, for wide transformations, the number of shuffle partitions is set to 200.
 It does not matter if your data is small or large, or if your cluster configuration has 20 executors, it is still 200.
 Yes, yes, that's what we saw in the repartition section, that's the mysterious number.

-So the parameter that controls the parallelism that results from a shuffle is a parameter called spark.sql.shuffle.partitions.The reason why the default is 200 is from real-world experience that was found to be a very good default.
+So the parameter that controls the parallelism that results from a shuffle is a parameter called spark.sql.shuffle.partitions.The reason why the default is 200 is from real-world experience which was found to be a very good default.
 But in practice, that value is usually always bad.

 When dealing with small amounts of data, you should usually reduce the number of shuffle partitions otherwise you will end up with many partitions with small numbers of entries in each partition, which results in underutilization of all executors and increases the time it takes for data to be transferred over the network from the executor to the executor.